 Underpinning the Alpine is a light and strong aluminium structure, while the same material is used for the body panels, all of which helps the Alpine tip the scales at 1103kg in base form.
 The car’s pure ethos is reflected in its suspension, which features unequal-length wishbones front and rear, coil springs and passive dampers – Alpine’s engineers wanted to avoid complexity and so adaptive items were dismissed.

 Weight distribution is, according to Alpine, 44 per cent to the front and 56 per cent to the rear, while weightsaving has even extended to the rear calipers including an integrated handbrake unit.
-An upgraded Brembo system is available as an option on the base A110 model, and standard on the GT and S.
+An upgraded Brembo system is available as an option on the base A110 model, and standard on the GT, S and R versions.